raphaellu/PhoneBuzz/README.md

 Similar to the simple FizzBuzz challenge, but with an optional delay to the phone call.
 User will be able to enter the delay time before requesting a call.

-**Currently it only handles delay that is less than 30s*
+**Currently it only handles delay that is less than 30s due to http request timeout of heroku (max response time limit).*

+**Another primitive idea of implementing such a function is to store all delayed calls in a queue and run a standalone script on server side to periodically check (eg. every 10s) if any call is to be executed.
+However, I did not find any web server supporting minute-wise periodical events for free - please let me know if you find one*

 * Link to Web Application: [http://phonebuzz-phase3-lelu.herokuapp.com/](http://phonebuzz-phase3-lelu.herokuapp.com/)